Ssyazwani/editexcelchecker/README.md

 1)manual checking would have some issues despite having excel formulas 2)many people have access to licensing table and would cause typos or accidental deletion/addition

+Case 1:
+Staff has to update new entities
+Need old excel list to double check

 for first issue: Code will
 1) Read the file of excel (.csv) or (.xlsx)